andrewKOwong/mixedconclusions/content/blog/clps/index.md

 and the survey variable metadata (`survey_vars.json`).
 The main CLPS data loader is cached to avoid reloading the data upon app state changes.
-Survey variable metadata is loaded into a custom `SurveyVar` class (located in `clps.survey_vars.utils`) for convenient access.
+Survey variable metadata is loaded into a custom `SurveyVars` class (located in `clps.survey_vars.utils`) for convenient access.
 3. Deploy the UI elements, which includes the sidebar and various widgets for selecting/filtering/grouping.